albertllousas/monads-explained/readme.md

 There is a lot of discussions and strong opinions around this topic over the net, to me is really easy, given an error:

 - Is it a crash?
 Then let it crash, let the exception fly, they are exceptional cases.
-Errors that you don't create/control, that come from other libs, frameworks, external resources, deal with them outside your domain.
+Errors that you don't create/control, that come from other libs, frameworks, external resources, deal with them outside your domain, at the boundary of you program.
 - Is it an error that you control?
 Then use another error handling mechanism.

-Why?
+> Why would be bad to use exceptions for my own errors?

-- In almost all the languages exceptions hide non-happy case flows, you can not type them in the function signatures, therefore, from client perspective you can not even notice and deal with them.
+- In almost all the languages exceptions hide non-happy case flows, you can not type them in the function signatures, therefore, from client perspective you can not even notice and deal properly with them.
 - Using exceptions you are not forced to face your own errors, you can easily let it crash, delegating the control of the flow to someone else.
 - They can be expensive in terms of performance.